Amhara people: Origin

 Among the earliest extants of the Amhara as a people, dates to the early 12th century in the middle of the Zagwe Dynasty, when the Amhara were recorded of being in conflict in the land of Wärjih in 1128 AD.

-Another early reference of the Amhara comes from the mid-12th century source by Umara al-Yamani, where he explicitly mentions that one of the 9th century rulers of the Najahid Dynasty, identified as an individual named Kaid Abu Muhammad Surur al-Fatiki, "...belonged to the Abyssinian tribe of Amhara, and all I can relate of him is but as a drop in the sea of his great merit".
-A non-contemporary 13th or 14th century hagiographical source from Saint Tekle Haymanot traces Amhara even further back to the mid 9th century AD as a named location and a recognized territorial domain.
+Another early reference of the Amhara comes from the mid-12th century source by Umara al-Yamani, a Yemeni historian who notes that one of the rulers of the Najahid Dynasty, Surur al-Fatiki, belonged to the tribe of Amhara.
+He says "He of whom I speak was the noble Kaid Abu Muhammad Surur al-Fatiki.
+He belonged to the tribe of Amhara, and all I can relate of him is but as a drop in the sea of his great merits" A non-contemporary 13th or 14th century hagiographical source from Saint Tekle Haymanot traces Amhara even further back to the mid 9th century AD as a named location and a recognized territorial domain.

 Ethnogenesis

 Amharic is a South Ethio-Semitic language, along with Gurage, Argobba and others.
 Some time before the 1st century AD, the North and South branches of Ethio-Semitic diverged.
 Due to the social stratification of the time, the Cushitic Agaw adopted the South Semitic language and mixed with the Semitic population.
 Amharic thus developed with a Cushitic substratum and a Semitic superstratum.
 The proto-Amhara, or the northernmost South Ethio-Semitic speakers, remained in constant contact with their North Ethio-Semitic neighbors, evidenced by linguistic analysis and oral traditions.
 A 7th century southward shift of the center of gravity of the Kingdom of Aksum and the ensuing integration and Christianization of the proto-Amhara also resulted in a high prevalence of Geʽez sourced lexicon in Amharic.
 By about the 9th century AD, there was a linguistically distinct ethnic group called the Amhara in the area of Bete Amhara.